fephil/metalsmith-metadata-directory/README.md

 }
 ```

-### With Javascript
+### With JavaScript

-Pass the plugin into metalsmith.use
+Pass the plugin into metalsmith.use:

 ```js
 var metalsmith = require('metalsmith')